wyattfry/rEmote/README.md

 ## TODO

-- persist new size and position
 - refactor to follow a more mvc like pattern

 ### Control Window

-- costume layer above emotion layer
+- "None" option for emotion and costume layer, disables Edit btn when selected
 - option to re-show display window if (accidentally) closed
-- make gui look like wireframe
+- make gui look like wireframe, UI aesthetic overhaul, use library? e.g. materialize? bootstrap?
-- make buttons thumbnails
-- "None" option for emotion and costume layer

 ### Display Window

-- should be resizeable, keep aspect ratio? or not to remove bleed?
-- bounding box below edit buttons

 ## DONE